Skip to main content

 • signs of puberty

-• growing slowly, eating poorly, or not meeting developmental milestones
+• slow growth, poor eating, or is not meeting developmental milestones

-These symptoms may be caused by conditions other than infantile choriocarcinoma of the liver.
-The only way to know is to see your child’s doctor.
+These symptoms may be caused by problems other than infantile choriocarcinoma of the liver.
+The only way to know is to see your child's doctor.

 Tests to diagnose infantile choriocarcinoma of the liver

-If your child has symptoms that suggest infantile choriocarcinoma of the liver, their doctor will need to find out if these are due to cancer or to another condition.
-The doctor will ask you when the symptoms started and how often your child has been having them.
+If your child has symptoms that suggest infantile choriocarcinoma of the liver, the doctor will need to find out if these are due to cancer or another problem.
+The doctor will ask when the symptoms started and how often your child has been having them.
 They will also ask about your child's personal and family medical history and do a physical exam.
-Based on these results, the doctor may recommend diagnostic tests to find out if your child has infantile choriocarcinoma of the liver.
-The results of these tests will also help you and your child's doctor plan treatment.
+Based on these results, the doctor may recommend other tests.
+If your child is diagnosed with liver cancer, the results of these tests will help you and your child's doctor plan treatment.

-The following tests and procedures may be used to diagnose infantile choriocarcinoma of the liver:
+The tests used to diagnose infantile choriocarcinoma of the liver may include:

 Serum tumor marker test